Book Review: A book that explains what happens during puberty for girls, especially inside their body.

 I’m a Girl: Hormones by Shelley Metten from Anatomy for Kids is a book for older boys that will educate them about puberty and the changes that will happen to their reproductive anatomy.

 This is a series of 5 books, of which this is the third book.
 This book talks about the hormone changes during puberty, with age-appropriate information being given on the early changes of puberty and what to expect next.
 The menstrual cycle is discussed and the management of periods.

-The first book, I’m a Girl: Special Me is for 5-7 year olds, and the second book, I’m a Girl: My Changing Body is for 8-10 year olds, and the fourth book, I’m a Girl, How are Boys Different, is for kids aged 13+and the fifth book, I’m a Girl, Sexual Maturity is for kids aged 15+.
+The first book, I’m a Girl: Special Me is for 5-7 year olds, the second book, I’m a Girl: My Changing Body is for 8-10 year olds, the fourth book, I’m a Girl, How are Boys Different, is for kids aged 13+and the fifth book, I’m a Girl, Sexual Maturity is for kids aged 15+.

 Sexual intercourse is NOT talked about in this book.

 ✅ Buy a copy of I’m a Girl: Hormones by Shelley Metten from Amazon.